|Quick Facts: General Maintenance and Repair Workers|

 |Long-term on-the-job training|

 General maintenance and repair workers often carry out many different tasks in a single day.
-They could work at any number of locations, both indoor and outdoor.
-They may work inside a single building, such as a hotel or hospital, or be responsible for the maintenance of many buildings, such as those in an apartment complex or college campus.
+They could work at any number of indoor or outdoor locations.
+They may work inside a single building, such as a hotel or hospital, or be responsible for the maintenance of many buildings, such as those in an apartment complex or on a college campus.

 Jobs in this occupation typically do not require any formal education beyond high school.
 General maintenance and repair workers often learn their skills on the job.
 They start by doing simple tasks and watching and learning from skilled maintenance workers.

-Employment of general maintenance and repair workers is projected to grow 9 percent from 2012 to 2022, about as fast as the average for all occupations.
-Demand will increase as home sales continue to recover.
+Employment of general maintenance and repair workers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Demand will increase as home sales continue to recover and rental and commercial properties continue to need maintenance and repair.

 Compare the job duties, education, job growth, and pay of general maintenance and repair workers with similar occupations.